imskm/kore-doc/applications/koreconf.md

 > The number of OS threads to use for background tasks.

 **tls_version** (default: 1.2 only)
-> The TLS versions allowed, by default this is set to only TLSv1.2.
+> The TLS versions allowed, by default this is set to TLSv1.2 only.

-**tls_cipher** (default: A very sane set of ciphersuites prefering AEAD ciphers and ephemiral key exchanges, RSA key exchanges are not enabled).
+**tls_cipher** (default: A very sane set of ciphersuites preferring AEAD ciphers and ephemeral key exchanges, RSA key exchanges are not enabled).
 > The server TLS ciphersuites that are allowed.

 **tls_dhparam** (default: dh2048.pem)